 Each individual institution will have its own specific admission or application requirements.
 Application deadlines can fall between December and March however individual universities may have specific dates that you need to take note of.

-To gain access onto an undergraduate course, students need to have completed their secondary education equivalent to the exams that are held at the end of the Norwegian secondary education system.
+To gain access to an undergraduate course, students need to have completed their secondary education equivalent to the exams that are held at the end of the Norwegian secondary education system.
 To check if your qualifications are recognised by institutions click here (NOKUT – GSU list).

 An important point to remember is to check the Norwegian Universities and Colleges Admissions Service, NUCAS, before March to ensure you are complying with the application process.